 The first question she asked me was if I was a man or a woman, and she also asked me what gender I had filled up in the MBBS course admission form.
 I said ‘male’, with the clarification that there was no option other than male and female in the admission form.

-She then asked me if I had undergone hormonal and genetic tests, and I answered that I had undergone the hormonal test for hormone replacement therapy (HRT) but not the genetic test.
+She then asked me if I had undergone hormonal and genetic tests, and I answered that I had undergone the hormonal test for hormone therapy but not the genetic test.
 She also asked me if I had gynaecomastia and testicular atrophy.
 I answered yes because since puberty I had experienced the development of my breasts and had what seemed like one small testicle.
 But my ordeal didn’t end here.

 To my utter shock and anger, the official asked me to remove my clothes, and this when there was another professor present interviewing a student.
 I was so disturbed and out of control, I just pulled up my shirt to show her my breasts.
 She said “Okay” and asked me to pull down my shirt.
 I felt like a lifeless doll in spite of being a medical student.